fabio-maran/argo-knowledge/README.md

 # argo-knowledge
-To train a Bedrock Model with some argo knowsledgement
+To use as source of a KnowledBase documentations